Our laboratory was created to explore cancer at the genetic level, trying to predict how the disease might progress and how best to treat it.

 In 2013, HCA UK partnered with UCL’s Advanced Diagnostics lab – known as UCLAD – to explore the latest developments in molecular pathology.
 This partnership created molecular pathology services within UCLAD, offering a range of NGS-based tests to clinicians around the UK.
 These services were the beginnings of our laboratory today.

-Right now, we focus on Next Generation Sequencing, or NGS, for cancer patients with solid tumours.
-This technology allows us to analyse a large number of genes within a tumour simultaneously, gathering information about what is driving the cancer and whether certain treatments, therapies, or trials might help to fight it.
-When new, successful technologies emerge we’ll explore those too, to improve outcomes both for patients and for the wider industry.
+We focus primarily on the use of Next Generation Sequencing (NGS) technology because it allows us to analyse a large number of genes within a tumour simultaneously, gathering information about what may, or often equally importantly, may not be driving the cancer to growth spread, and thus whether certain treatments, either already approved or undergoing trials, might help to fight it.
+When new, successful technologies emerge, we’ll try to improve patient outcomes further by exploring these too!

 Dr Phil Bennett

-Phil is the service lead for SCMD and has been a registered clinical scientist for over ten years, applying the latest developments in molecular diagnostics across a range of service areas including microbiology, virology, clinical & forensic genetics and most recently molecular pathology.
+Phil is the service lead for SCMD and has been a registered clinical scientist for nearly 20 years, applying the latest developments in molecular diagnostics across a range of service areas including microbiology, virology, clinical & forensic genetics and most recently molecular pathology.

-Phil has overseen the launch and growth of the Next Generation Sequencing based tumour profiling service and the transfer of the business from UCL to HCA.
+Phil has overseen the launch and growth of the Next Generation Sequencing based tumour profiling service and the transfer of the business from UCL to HCA in 2016.
 With an increase in investment and resources arising from this transfer, Phil is now tasked with further expanding the business, both with regards to consolidation of existing service lines and the development of new ones.

-Once a keen skier, canoeist and mountain biking, many of his hobbies have been on the back burner since children arrived on the scene, but he still manages to find time to fit in some scuba diving both in the UK and farther afield.
+A keen skier, canoeist and mountain biking, many of these hobbies have unfortunately been on the back burner since children arrived on the scene, but he still manages to find time to fit in some scuba diving both in the UK and further afield.

 After graduating from the University of Hull, Ben joined Sheffield Teaching Hospitals as a trainee Biomedical Scientist.
 There he found his interests lay in solid tissue laboratory sciences.
 Qualifying in 2007, he moved to Imperial College Healthcare NHS Trust and gained experience of clinical immunohistochemistry.
 He subsequently did a part-time MSc in Cellular Pathology, with a project centred on acquired mutations in cancer.